 Critically reflect and relate theories of human resource management and organisational behaviour to personal experiences (of being an employee, manager, working in a group etc)

-Understand the group/ team complexities inherent within organisational behaviour and human resource management
+Understand the individual & group/ team complexities inherent within organisational behaviour and human resource management

 Appreciate the strategic, change and leadership elements of OB and HRM